1. Purpose of this document

 - in the event of an emergency, requiring disclosure to police, hospital or medical personnel.

 MIT may disclose your personal information to your nominated overseas education agent.
-These overseas recipients may be located in various countries including China, India, Indonesia, Malaysia, Nepal, Pakistan and Vietnam.
+These overseas recipients may be located in various countries.
 MIT shall comply with the APP’s in respect of any disclosure of personal information to overseas recipients.

 MIT holds personal information which may be stored in electronic and/or hardcopy form.
 MIT takes reasonable precautions to ensure that information is stored securely, is accurate and protected from misuse, loss, unauthorized access, modification or disclosure.
 MIT staff are bound by confidentiality on the use of personal information and are required to respect the privacy of individuals and MIT has in place ways to protect personal information including controlling access to MIT premises, security access to MIT’s computer networks and other security technology.
 MIT may hold information about you while you are a student, and before and after you are a student.
 Where information is no longer needed and no longer required to be retained under legislation, MIT either destroys records containing personal information by reasonably secure means or de-identifies the personal information.